22nd August, 2024

 The Construction (Design and Management) Regulations 2015 Interpretation

-*domestic clients duties are transferred to other duty holders when work is being done in their own or family home and not connected to any business.
+*Duties for domestic clients are transferred to other duty holders when work is being done in their own or family home and not connected to any business.

 Get to grips with client duties in our free CDM duty holder guide for clients.